RobertoGEMartin/Udacity-DeepRL-ND-P3/Report.md

 + With batches of 64, the agents don't learn.
 + With batches of 128, we solved the env in 932 episodes.
 + With batches of 256, we solved the env in 672 episodes.
-+ With batches of 1024, we stoped the training after 1050 episodes, because the average score started to decrease after to get 0.4 value.
++ With batches of 1024, we stopped the training after 1050 episodes, because the average score started to decrease after to get 0.4 value.

 ### Plot of Rewards